 |Start MSc Economics||Following academic year in September (choose 1 of 6 tracks)|

 |Cost||You pay tuition fee per ECTS.
 Calculate your tuition fee|

 The entry requirements for this pre-Master’s programme depend on your previous education.

-If you are a student with a non-EU nationality, you cannot apply for this pre-Master’s programme.
-You may consider applying for a Master’s-qualifying programme at the Cambridge Education Group.
+If you are a student with a non-EU nationality, you may consider applying for a Master’s-qualifying programme at the Cambridge Education Group.

 We do not have a pre-Master’s programme available for students with previous education from a Dutch University of Applied Science (HBO).
 You can apply for our BSc Economics and Business Economics.